 Implementation of the Stormwater Fee begins on July 31, 2020.
 Property owners who manage stormwater onsite may apply for a fee reduction in the form of a stormwater credit if the stormwater control device meets specific Authority and PADEP requirements.
 Additionally, if a property owner believes their property is assessed in error, they may file an appeal relating to the amount of impervious areaA attributable to the property.
 The following links provide information on the credit and appeals procedures.

 How Susquehanna Township manages its stormwater is through a concept known as a watershed approach.
 It is no longer just about how water can be moved from point A to point B, but how the entire watershed "community" is affected by decisions made within it.
 Where water is directed and how its quality is impacted are the most common considerations made when land development projects are designed.
 Decisions made at home or business also plays a massive role in the quality of stormwater.
 But decisions made at your home or business play a part in all this as well.

 Everyone lives in a watershed.
 What happens on your property can affect the entire watershed and beyond.

 Susquehanna Township's Program

 From a regulatory standpoint, we have obligations to ensure that the quantity (rate and volume) of runoff is managed in addition to controlling the quality of water that is discharged.
-Stormwater must be managed not only on private property but also on public property through the township’s storm sewer infrastructure.
+Stormwater must be managed not only on private property but also on public property through the Township's storm sewer infrastructure.

+Please call 717-909-9260 or email [email protected] to inform the Stormwater Management Program Coordinator of this action.
 Again, residents may be the first to recognize illicit discharges such as dumping into storm sewers or coming out of from storm sewer outfalls.
 If you see an illicit discharge, please report it to us so that we can help eliminate the problem.